madprops/airc/README.md

 ---

+`commands_prefix`: The character used to invoke commands.
+Like "!help" if "!" or "~help" if "~".

+---

 ## Credentials <a name="credentials"></a>

 It reads the openai api key from the shell environment, it's not added to the code or config.
 You must do this before running the bot: